hekmekk/git-team/README.md

 # git-team

-Command line interface for creating git commit templates provisioned with one or more co-authors.
+Command line interface for injecting one or more co-authors into a git commit message template.

 ## Installation
 #### Build from Source